mild-blue/isletnet-shepherd/README.md

 ### Prerequisites

 1. Install dependencies with `pip install .`
+On every change, do this step.
+Otherwise, when launching the application, the old unmodified version will be run.
+Shepherd works as a library
 2. Make sure you have Docker installed and that your user has permissions to use it
 3. If you intend to run computations on a GPU, install also `nvidia-docker2`